oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

            ...
          ```
   * Look in your `DOMAIN_HOME/optconfig` directory.
-    * This directory, or a subdirectory within this directory, should contain each of your custom situational configuration files.
+    * This directory, or a subdirectory within this directory, should contain each of your custom configuration ovrrides files.
     * If it doesn't, then this likely indicates your Domain YAML file `configuration.overridesConfigMap` was not set to match your custom override ConfigMap name, or that your custom override ConfigMap does not contain your override files.

 * If the Administration Server Pod does start but fails to reach ready state or tries to restart: